Copyright Office

 -

 Arlington, VA.
-August 4, 2023 - The American Intellectual Property Law Association (AIPLA) submitted comments in response to the U.S. Patent and Trademark Office’s (USPTO) Study of the Patent Pro Bono Programs.
+August 7, 2023 - The American Intellectual Property Law Association (AIPLA) submitted comments to the US Patent and Trademark Office (USPTO) on their estimated burden calculations regarding DOCX submission requirements.

 -